amazonMlHack/Training/README.md

 # Amazon ML Hackathon :
+## Folder Structure To Create
+- Create A folder named "Results" to store the images of the model training visualizations
+- Create a folder to store the amazon provided dataset and put the path in "originalDataset" in parameters.json file
+- Create a folder named Dataset and a folder named UserTest inside Dataset to store cleaned data

+## Tools Used
+- Keras, Tensorflow, Pandas,Numpy etc.
+- For detailed list of tools kindly refer requirements.txt

 ## Guide to Test The File
 - Update the parameters.json file with the input path and output path.
 - Change the "testpath" field with the path where the test/input file is located.